eUltrabyte/uvke/README.md

 [Vulkan SDK](https://lunarg.com/vulkan-sdk/) - Vulkan is a new generation graphics and compute API that provides high-efficiency, cross-platform access to modern graphics processing units, which are used in a wide variety of devices from PCs and consoles to mobile phones and embedded platforms.

-[glm](https://github.com/g-truc/glm) - is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.
+[glm](https://github.com/g-truc/glm) - Open source, header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.

 [imgui](https://github.com/ocornut/imgui) - Bloat-free graphical user interface library for C++.
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled application.
 It is fast, portable, renderer agnostic, and self-contained (no external dependencies).